Franklin Henry Giddings

-Franklin Henry Giddings (March 23, 1855 – June 11, 1931) was an American sociologist and economist.
+Franklin Henry Giddings (March 23, 1855 – June 11, 1931) was an American sociologist, economist, and journalist.

 Biography

 Giddings was born at Sherman, Connecticut.
-He graduated from Union College (1877).
+His father was an Evangelical minister.
+He graduated with a degree from Union College in 1877.
 For ten years he wrote items for the Springfield, Massachusetts Republican and the Daily Union.

-In 1888 he was appointed lecturer in political science at Bryn Mawr College; in 1894 he became professor of sociology at Columbia University.
+From 1888 to 1894, he was lecturer in political science at Bryn Mawr College.
+From 1891 until his death, he was on the faculty of Columbia University.
+He became professor of sociology at Columbia University in 1894.
 From 1892 to 1905 he was a vice president of the American Academy of Political and Social Science.

 His most significant contribution is the concept of the consciousness of kind, which is a state of mind whereby one conscious being recognizes another as being of like mind.
 All human motives organize themselves around consciousness of kind as a determining principle.
 Association leads to conflict which leads to consciousness of kind through communication, imitation, toleration, co-operation, and alliance.
 Eventually the group achieves a self-consciousness of its own (as opposed to individual self-consciousness) from which traditions and social values can arise.

+He also coined the term collective behavior.

 In 1914 he became one of the inaugural Fellows of the American Statistical Association.

+Giddings died in Scarsdale, New York.